felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.18.2 =

-(2017/11/15) Fixed the JSON data cache index key for singular pages with multiple JSON code blocks (like the home page).
+(2017/11/15) Fixed the JSON data cache index key for singular pages with multiple JSON-LD scripts (like the home page).

 = 1.18.1 =